gvwilson/buildtogether.tech/src/debugging/index.md

 Finding errors is good; fixing them is better, so learning how to debug is as important as learning how to program in the first place.
-However, while most schools teach defensive programming and unit testing, only a handful offer a course on [%i "debugging!why schools don't teach" %]debugging[%/i%], which is weird when you consider that most programmers spend anywhere from a quarter to three quarters of their time finding and fixing bugs.
+However, while most schools teach defensive programming and unit testing, only a handful offer a course on debugging[%i "debugging!why schools don't teach" %], which is weird when you consider that most programmers spend anywhere from a quarter to three quarters of their time finding and fixing bugs.
 A single chapter can't make up for that, but I hope the guidance below will help make you more